 Douglass Blount, Vice-President

-John is a Mechanical Engineer from Waterloo, Ontario who has done many canoe trips in Northern and Northwestern Ontario parks, including 28 weeks on The Wabakimi Project trips.
+John is a Mechanical Engineer from Thornbury, Ontario who has done many canoe trips in Northern and Northwestern Ontario parks, including 28 weeks on The Wabakimi Project trips.
 An avid hiker, he and his wife have trekked in South America, Europe, Africa, Iceland, Greenland, the Canadian Rockies and New Zealand.
 John designs and builds bicycle frames in his spare time and is a keen road and MTB cyclist.
 Proper trip planning and safety, along with a good balance between trail work and fishing, photography, or relaxation time are a part of John's trips.
+(Current term to 2024)

 Board Chair, Membership,

 Dave is a former Oregon State Representative and retired small state agency administrator (chiropractic licensing board).
 Born in Minneapolis, he canoed the BWCA in his youth and many times since; and has paddled in Quetico, Woodland Caribou and British Columbia.
-He did four trips with the Wabakimi Project and then two more Wabakimi trips in 2019.
+He did four trips with the Wabakimi Project and then more Wabakimi trips in 2019-2022.
 As a legislator and conservation activist Dave has worked on fishery and habitat restoration issues and is keenly interested in the preservation of the wildlife and beauty of the boreal forest.
 He lives in Milwaukie, Oregon with his wife Naomi and chronicles his canoe adventures on his Oregon Dave YouTube page.
+(Current term to 2024)

 Mary Jean Blaisdell,